ably77/DCOS-Kafka-Performance/AdvancedTuning-cpkafka.md

 ```

 ### Conclusions
 As you can see from above, as we scale our Producers in parallel we can observe a linear relationship between adding more Producers and the Throughput increase.
-Now we will continue to scale our DC/OS cluster as well as our Kafka deployment to see if we can get even higher than 1.2 million records/sec with 5 brokers.
+Now we will continue to scale our DC/OS cluster as well as our Kafka deployment to see if we can get even higher than 1.5 million records/sec with 5 producers.

 ## Optional: Scale your Cluster Again to test 10/15 Producers as well as adding more Partitions